Saturday September 14, 2013

 What’s Wrong with Jonathan Franzen’s ‘What’s Wrong with the Modern World’?

 First there’s the title.
 It reminds me of “The Secret of Life,” the awful title of the awful article Andrew McCarthy’s awful character finally gets published in the awful “St. Elmo’s Fire.”
 It’s a title that’s too stupidly general.
 What’s wrong with the modern world?
 That’s a wide target, boyo.
 At the same time you think, “Well, how can Franzen not hit that one?”

-He manages.
+He manages not to.
 A lot of his targets are my targets, too: modern technology, the Internet, “cool,” the pauperization of freelance writers, the marginalization of almost everything I once considered central to the culture.
 So he should be speaking for me.
 Yet for most of the essay he doesn’t speak for me.